IgniteUI/igniteui-docfx/docfx_project/components/grid.md

     }
 }
 ```
-The above code will make the column sortable, filterable and editable and will bring the corresponding features UI (like inputs for editing and save dialogs) out of the box.
+The above code will make the column sortable, filterable, and editable and will bring the corresponding features UI (like inputs for editing and save dialogs) out of the box.
 <div class="divider--half"></div>

 ### Data binding
-Before going any further with the grid we want to change the grid to bind to remote data, like it will in a real life scenario.
+Before going any further with the grid we want to change the grid to bind to remote data, as it will in a real-life scenario.
 A good practice is to separate all data fetching related logic in a separate data service, so we are going to create data-service.ts

 ```typescript
 import { Component, Injectable } from '@angular/core';